noryev/lilypad-add-module-tutorial/readme.md

 ## Step 1: Clone the Lilypad Repository

-First, clone the Lilypad repository to your local machine:
+First, create your own repository for your project to use with the lilypad network.